adewes/pdf-printer/README.md

 * jinja2
 * Qt4 + PyQt4

 You can also use Qt5 (see printer_pyqt5), which requires PyQt5 + Pyqt5-webview.
+On Ubuntu, PyQt
+can be installed easily:

+    #pyqt4
+    sudo apt-get install python-pyqt4

+    #pyqt5
+    sudo apt-get install python-pyqt5 python-pyqt5.qtwebkit

 To generate the demo PDF, simply run